oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 * Return the resulting `color` with un-premultiplied channels.

-## Color Module Functions
+## New Color Module Functions

-These new and modified functions are part of the `sass:color` built-in module.
+These new functions are part of the built-in `sass:color` module.

 ### `space()`